Big Screen Berkeley: 'Loveless' and 'Winter Soldier'

 A gut-wrenching testimony in ‘Winter Soldier’

-It’s hard to imagine former Senator John Kerry ever being anything other than a thoroughly cautious, middle-of-the-road politician, but such he was in the immediate wake of the Vietnam War.
-Seen throughout the gut-wrenching 1972 documentary Winter Soldier (screening at Pacific Film Archive at 5:30 p.m. on Saturday, March 3 as part of the series ‘Documenting Vietnam’), Kerry was active in Vietnam Veterans Against the War’s so-called ‘Winter Soldier’ investigations, which recorded war crimes testimony in early 1971.
+It’s hard to imagine former Senator John Kerry ever being anything other than a thoroughly cautious, middle-of-the-road politician.
+Seen throughout the 1972 documentary Winter Soldier (screening at Pacific Film Archive at 5:30 p.m. on Saturday, March 3 as part of the series ‘Documenting Vietnam’), the once radical Kerry was active in Vietnam Veterans Against the War’s so-called ‘Winter Soldier’ investigations, which recorded war crimes testimony in early 1971.
 That gut-wrenching testimony is at the heart of this must-see film.